lmcinnes/umap/doc/basic_usage.rst

 The result is an array with 334 samples, but only two feature columns (instead of the four we started with).
 This is because, by default, UMAP reduces down to 2D.
-Each row of the array is a 2-dimensional representation of the corresponding flower.
+Each row of the array is a 2-dimensional representation of the corresponding penguin.
 Thus we can plot the ``embedding`` as a standard scatterplot and color by the target array (since it applies to the transformed data which is in the same order as the original).